McMahonLab/geodes/README.md

     - Pre-built tarballs of the programs used for use on CHTC (only ones that meet GitHub's size limit included)
   - R_processing
     - Table formatting and exploratory analyses once the data was small enough to load into R
-  - submit_files
+  - submits
     - Tells CHTC how to run your jobs
   - scripts
     - Minor tasks to run on the submit node itself that need to run between parallel tasks - like making a list of files to queue or moving files around - or Python scripts, etc. to be shipped out with the executable
-    - Full_GEODES_Workflow.Rmd/.html
+    - Full_GEODES_Workflow.md
       - Detailed instructions on how to run the bioinformatics workflow, including rational and installation instructions
-    - GEODES_bioinformatics_instructions.Rmd
+    - GEODES_bioinformatics_instructions.md
       - A shortened version of the workflow instructions with little explanation for each command
 - sample_data
     - Metadata about our samples, such as which were sequenced and how many metatranscriptomic reads were in each